April 8, 2013, Israel

 I write these words as "Holocaust Day" (Yom HaShoa) is winding down in Israel.
 On this day Jews and humanitarians all over the world take a day to remember, reflect and honor.
 We think back to those dark days of World War Two when the Germans were fighting two wars; one against the Allies and the other against the Jews.
 Of the two the Germans placed priority on the War against the Jews.

-The Allied powers as well cannot be totally exempt from blame, for they too were guilty of much. (and this alone can, and has, filled volumes).
+The Allied powers as well cannot be totally exempt from blame, for they too were guilty of much.
+(And this alone can, and has, filled many volumes).

 But in all this, in all this hell, in all this inhumanity, there were shinning lights of humanity.
 There were people, thousands of them, who risked their lives and the lives of their families to help Jews.
 And it is to these people that tens of thousands of Jews today owe their very existence.